Alweena-Fatima/BasicInterviewQuestion/Javaoops.md

   Ans: Yes, We can have it.
     Public constructor: object can be created from anywhere.
     Private Constructor: Object cannot be created outside the class.
     Default (package-private in Java): Object can be created only within the same package.

 ---

+**Q) What happens if an exception is thrown from a constructor?**
+If an unhandled exception is thrown from a constructor, the object creation process fails.
+The memory allocated for the object will be garbage collected, and the reference variable you were trying to assign the object to will remain null (or its previous value).

+---